dleewo/kubernetes-bare-metal-tasks/task-01-install-load-balancer.md

 The last secret is only ever done the first time you are installing.
 If you ever delete MetalLB and then re-add it, just deploy the first two manifests

 MetalLB needs one or more IP address ranges.
-Then, when a service specifies a tyep of `LoadBalancer`, MetalLB will assign one of those IP address thus making your application accessible externally.
+Then, when a service specifies a type of `LoadBalancer`, MetalLB will assign one of those IP addresses thus making your application accessible externally.
 The IP address range is set in a `ConfigMap`

 Create the manifest as follows.
-Be sure to set the IP address range to be used:
+Be sure to set the IP address range to be used.
+In my case, I am using a small range with just 5 IP addresses since this is only for a dev system:

 ```
 cat <<EOF | tee metallb-config.yaml